-Although the destruction of the temple ended all centralized Passover observances, the Jews never returned to the 14th Passover.
+Although the destruction of the temple ended all centralized Passover observances, as we will see, the Diaspora Jews could not keep the Passover on the 14th day of the first month.
 The modern remnant of the early temple-centered Passover is the 15th Seder meal, which is now the accepted Jewish tradition.
 The leaders of Judaism claim that this tradition follows the command of God.
 But a 15th Passover observance IS NOT COMMANDED IN THE SCRIPTURES AND CANNOT BE JUSTIFIED BY THE SCRIPTURES!
-No 14/15 Passover observance can be made to harmonize with the ordinances of God as recorded in Exodus 12, regardless of how clever the argument.
+No 14/15 Passover observance can be made to harmonize with the ordinances of God as recorded in Exodus 12, regardless of how clever the argument is.
 The 14/15 Passover does not carry the authority of God!